JaxAtwood/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

     while (a < n * n * n):
       a = a + n * n
 ```
+this is O(n) - it cancels eachother out using fractions

 ```
 b)  sum = 0